nit567esh/dconnect/README.md

 1. Download [credentails.json](https://github.com/nit567esh/dconnect/blob/master/credentails.json) file.
 2. Configure the required connection using the credentails.json template.
 3. Store it somewhere in safe folder.
-4. Use below commands to run you dconnect
+4. Use below commands to run your dconnect
 ```sh
 >>> import dconnect as c
 >>> conids = c.conids('path_of_your_saved_credentails.json')